mum-never-proud/kind-of-amazon/README.md

 # kind-of-amazon

-A clone of Amazon with basic Features and Payment gateway
+A clone of Amazon with basic Features and Payment gateway.
+For Card Number you can punch in **42** till the end

 ## Demo